AlessandroAvi/STM_quadcopter/README.md

 Just for initial prototyping I am controlling the drone actions with bluetooth.
 I am using an HC-05 bluetooth device connected to the STM and I send the control from an adroid app on my phone (arduino bluetooth controller).
 The app allows me to map to each button on the joystick a specific character.
 Future implementatios is to use a radio transmitter made with another STM that uses an NRF module.

 Tutorials for the complementary filter and kalman filter at [here](https://www.youtube.com/watch?v=BUW2OdAtzBw).
-A very nice tool that shows real tiem signal coming from the COM port [serial oscilloscope](https://x-io.co.uk/serial-oscilloscope/)
+A very nice tool that shows real time signal coming from the COM port [serial oscilloscope](https://x-io.co.uk/serial-oscilloscope/)

 # TO DO